To create a solution based on TPSDK a handful of elements are needed - each responsible for dedicated tasks:

 The facade is available in both project and source code form - and can be directly dropped into your solution to provide an easy-to-use API interface.

-You can use the TPSDK for Catalyst, along with your chosen development environment (Microsoft Xamarin for Android, Android Studio for Java, XCode for iOS), to connect and control not only the Trimble Catalyst soft GNSS receiver, but also traditional GNSS receivers.
+You can use TPSDK for Android, along with your chosen development environment (Microsoft Xamarin for Android, Android Studio for Java, XCode for iOS), to connect and control most Trimble GNSS receivers.

-The minimal software/ hardware specification for a device running Trimble Catalyst is:
+The minimal software/ hardware specification for a device running TPSDK are: